edulix/django-jsgettext/README.rst

     I18N_VIEW_CACHE_TIMEOUT = 60*15

-You should also set the django apps for which you want the I18N view to output translated messages for in settings.py:
+You should also set the django apps for which you want the I18N view to output translated messages for in settings.py, using the standard LOCALE_PATHS variable:

 .. code-block:: python

-    I18N_VIEW_DEFAULT_APPS = ['someapp', 'anotherapp']
+    LOCALE_PATHS = (
+        os.path.join(ROOT_PATH, 'locale'),
+    )

-You can also use this view in an isolated way or simply in a more custom manner settings the packages (django apps, overriding I18n_VIEW_DEFAULT_APPS) and/or domains parameters for the view in urls.py:
+You can also use this view in an isolated way or simply in a more custom manner setting the packages and/or domains parameters for the view in urls.py.
+Note that the locale paths will still be added to the list of packages:

 .. code-block:: python